sbarratt/flask-prometheus/README.md

 # Flask-Prometheus

 ## About
-Out of the box, this flask extension makes it extremely easy to monitor your application using Prometheus.
+Out of the box, this flask extension makes it extremely easy to monitor your application using SoundCloud's Prometheus.
 For more on Prometheus, see their [website](prometheus.io).

 This extension instruments every flask route and exports the following metrics:
 * Histogram: `<flask_request_latency_seconds>{'endpoint', 'method'}`
-* Summary: `<flask_request_count>{'endpoint','method'}`
+* Summary: `<flask_request_count>{'endpoint','method','http_status'}`

 ## Installation
 ```